Midwives & Doulas Play Crucial Role in Nutritional Education, Support, and May Reduce C-Section

-A midwife is a trained, qualified professional which enables pregnant women to deliver naturally.
+A midwife is a trained, qualified professional who enables pregnant women to deliver naturally.

 “A person who, having been regularly admitted to a midwifery educational program that is fully recognized in the country in which it is located, has successfully completed the prescribed course of studies in midwifery, and has acquired the requisite qualifications to be registered and/or legally licensed to practice midwifery.
 The educational program may be an apprenticeship, a formal university program, or a combination.“

-Types of midwives include Certified nurse midwife (CNM), certified professional midwife (CPM), direct-entry midwife (DEM), registered midwife (RM), licensed midwife (LM), depending on availability of state licensure for non-nurse midwives.
+Types of midwives include Certified nurse-midwife (CNM), certified professional midwife (CPM), direct-entry midwife (DEM), registered midwife (RM), licensed midwife (LM), depending on the availability of state licensure for non-nurse midwives.